Instant Expressive Gaussian Head Avatars at Over 100 FPS: Related Work

 Another line of methods builds explicit 3D representations for 3D talking heads, which improve 3D consistency.
 They typically rely on 3D morphable models (3DMM) \cite{blanz1999morphable, 3dmm, flame, giebenhain2024mononphm, he2025lam} or facial motion representations (e.g., rasterized coordinates~\cite{PNCC} or facial keypoints) as priors~\cite{tang20233dfaceshop, sun2023next3d, zhao2024invertavatar, wu2022anifacegan, xu2023omniavatar, li2024generalizable, export3d, hidenerf, giebenhain2024npga, ye2024real3d, siarohin2023unsupervised, gagavatar} {for animating the face}.
 However, morphable models inherently limit facial expressiveness, as their strong statistical priors, which are derived from a finite set of face scans and linear basis representations restrict motion to a narrow, predefined space.
 Therefore, another group of methods~\cite{voodoo3d, voodooxp, deng2024portrait4dv2, deng2023portrait4d} implicitly learns the motion as residual features to the triplanes \cite{eg3d} through data.
-Notably, Portrait4D \cite{deng2023portrait4d} also distills from synthetic data.
+Notably, Portrait4D \cite{deng2023portrait4d} transfers knowledge from synthetic data.
 However, in their animation representation, the global residual features coupled with dense attention mechanisms are computationally expensive to infer.
 We instead propose a local fusion mechanism that individually deforms each 3D Gaussian through a lightweight MLP based on a learned auxiliary vector that encodes all the motion information.
-We compare to two representative animation representations \cite{deng2024portrait4dv2,gagavatar} by training them on our synthetic dataset and demonstrate the superiority of our animation representation design.